galkinvv/pradeque/README.md

 * basic structure: use table with arrays of exponential increasing size.
 * implement infinite-queue-pattern usage by relocating same size arrays from the end of container to the beginng of container
  * relocation can be done iff elements fits in a few arrays of same size
-  * more arrays of same size allows optimized memory usage - no need to fill entire big array to relocate
+  * more arrays of same size allows optimized memory usage - no need to allocate entire big array to relocate data that use small portion of it
-  * for optized memory usage size of next array should be not a lot greater than sum of sizes of all previous arrays
+  * for optimized memory usage size of next array should be not a lot greater than sum of sizes of all previous arrays
  * relocation of a few arrays can be efficiently done by storing array pointers in circular buffer and rolling it via base pointer
 * optimize iteartor inc/dec operations by requiring that all ends of data blocks correspond to adresses with specific alignment, so most increment operations would just add constant to pointer and checks that such addition does't cross bound
 * use aligned arrays allocation